sensiml/nano33_knowledge_pack/README.md

 Copy the files from `libsensiml` to lib/sensiml.
 It is **ok to overwrite these, but do not commit them in a pull request**.
 The files provided in this repository are for examples only.

-Copy the files from `knowledgepack_project` to src/ Updates to the setup and non-generated code in `main.cpp` will be pulled into SensiML's services for building libraries.
+Copy the files from `knowledgepack_project` to src/ Updates to the setup and non-generated code in `main.cpp` will be pulled into SensiML services for building libraries.

 Build/upload the firmware.

 ### Adjusting IMU Frequency

 If you wish to run the IMU at a different frequency (default for data capture and this example is 119 Hz), modify the `ACCEL_GYRO_DEFAULT_ODR` in `include/recognition_config.h`
-As the Data Capture Lab of the [SensiML Toolkit](https://sensiml.com/products/) does not actively configure the device, a capture configuration isn't generated when utilizing the model code.
+As the [Data Capture Lab](https://sensiml.com/products/data-capture-lab/) of the SensiML Toolkit does not actively configure the device, a capture configuration isn't generated when creating the model code.

 ## Viewing Model Output